 When it comes to safeguarding our special places, land trusts offer communities constructive, creative solutions.
-Since 1994 the Carolina Mountain Land Conservancy, working cooperatively with landowners, has permanently protected some 8,500 acres of land in Henderson, Transylvania, and neighboring counties.
-Visit their Web site.
+Since 1994, Conserving Carolina (formerly the Carolina Mountain Land Conservancy) has permanently protected some 28,000 acres of land in Henderson, Transylvania, and neighboring counties.
+Read more about Conserving Carolina.

 Southern Appalachian Highlands Conservancy

 The mission of the Southern Appalachian Highlands Conservancy is to protect the world's oldest mountains for the benefit of present and future generations.
 To this end, their volunteer-based organization works with individuals and local communities to identify, preserve, and manage the region's important lands.
 Founded in 1974 as a non-profit, charitable organization, the SAHC Conservancy has helped ensure the protection of more than 21,000 acres throughout the mountain region.
-Visit their Web site.
+Read more about SAHC.